Pallavinayak331/azure-aks-cicd-pipeline/README.md

-# Azure End-to-End DevOps Pipeline — Provisioning to Production
+# Azure End-to-End DevOps Pipeline

 A complete DevOps workflow built and executed on Azure: infrastructure provisioned via the Azure Portal and CLI, a containerized app built and